Contract Manufacturing: The Ins and Outs for Making It Work

 — Reduced costs;

 — The chance to reallocate resources;

 — A streamlined business relationship with your contract manufacturer;

 — Leaving the manufacturing responsibilities to the CM;

 — Reduced manufacturing lead times;

-— Using a CM who's experienced and has the workshops to deliver quality products; and
+— Using a CM who's experienced and has the factory to deliver quality products; and

 — Increasing brand awareness.